sidney-eliot/3d-artists-handbook/content/texture-maps.md

 >[!info] Specular
 >
->|More info|Outdated map, was used with the specular workflow which has been retired by the metallic workflow
+>|More info|Outdated map, was used with the specular workflow, which has been retired by the metallic workflow

 >[!info] Bump Map